Dr Ben Cislaghi

 Module Organiser: Ethics, Public Health and Human Rights.

-Supervision: Msc students and 3 brave PhD candidates, one studying the role of gender norms in driving STIs in rural Panama, another investigating ethical issues of interventions addressing violence against women in low and middle income countries, and a third looking at ethical issues at the intersection between gender and health.
+Supervision: Msc students and 3 brave PhD candidates, one studying the role of gender norms in adolescents' access to SHRH services in South Korea, another investigating ethical issues of interventions addressing violence against women in Thailand, and a third one looking at COVID response-related ethical issues faced by intensive unit clinicians in Spain.